efraimbart/OpenInWSA/README.md

 ## Getting Started

-Instructions to set up `Open in Wsa` either using the latest release executable or via cloning the repo.
+Instructions to set up `Open in WSA` either using the latest release executable or via cloning the repo.

 ### Prerequisites